Chocolate Turtles Crockpot Candy

 How to Make It

-The paper towel trick: Lay two paper towels over the top of the slow cooker, then put the lid on top of them.
-This is non-negotiable — it prevents condensation from dripping back into the chocolate and ruining the texture.
+The paper towel trick: Place 2 paper towels over the top of the slow cooker and then put the lid over the towels.
+This part is important; it keeps condensation from dripping back into the chocolate.
+Refer to the full explanation above to understand the reasoning.

-Press a reserved pecan half onto the top of each one immediately after scooping while the chocolate is still soft.
-If the mixture in the crockpot starts to firm up before you’re done scooping, turn it back to low for a few minutes to soften it.
+Scoop onto parchment: Using a cookie scoop is quickest way to make turtles and makes them uniform, I use the large size one, or a ¼ cup measuring cup to drop mounds of the mixture onto parchment paper, Work at a steady pace because the mixture starts to firm as it cools.
+Immediately press a reserved pecan half onto the top of each one after you scoop them, while the chocolate is still soft.
+If the mixture in the crockpot starts to firm up before you are done scooping, turn it back to low for a few minutes to soften it.

 Sensory Cues — What to Look For at Each Stage